sb-robo/Sentiment-Analysis-With-IMDB/README.md

 ![Status badge](https://img.shields.io/badge/Status-Archived-important)

 This project is aims to perform sentiment analysis on IMDB dataset.
+The dataset i have used .

 | Model | Accuracy|
 | --- | --- |